sryds/climatewins/README.md

 ## Folders

-Both data sets used can be found in data.
+data: contains original ECAD climate data set and the Pleasant Weather survey data.
+Scaled weather data was too large to upload.
-Python scripts for cleaning, scaling and optimizing the data, as well as running the machine-learning algorithms, can be found in scripts.
+scripts: contains python scripts used to clean, scale and optimize data, as well as to run the ML algorithms.
-Visualizations and written findings can be found in documents.
+documents: contains written observations and analyses along with accompanying visuals.